ChrisRM/material-theme-jetbrains/README.md

 Then delete the *"@_user_Material Theme"* icls files.

+### Material Status File Colors

+Since the latest releases IntelliJ IDEA removed the option to set colors to specific file statuses (added to VCS, modified, ignores...).
+This plugin is giving the opportunity to set it back, but only in the Project Tree.

+You can find the settings to set the file colors under **Colors and Fonts** -> **Material File Colors**.
+Of course, this is *per color scheme*, not *per theme*, so please take this into consideration.

 ### File Colors

 *File Colors* is an option in IntelliJ IDEA to put a background color in the Project View and Tabs to certain files belonging to a scope.